animaomnium/animaomnium.github.io/content/incoming-content-deluge.md

 This argument presented in this post has at least one fatal flaw (among many): it assumes that the path of "getting lost in a private fractured reality" is the path most people will elect to follow.
 In practice, however, I think the novelty will soon wear off: most people will get sick of said *Content Deluge* after a while.
 There are only so many procedurally generated landscapes the eyes can handle before the body wants to step away and experience *real* nature.
 The curse of those forced to inhabit a fractured reality will likely be relegated to those who consider themselves members of the *[Eternally Online][24]*.
 I am grateful to not be counted among their ranks.

 With that in mind, as you reach the end of this post, now might be a good time to stretch, take a break, and go outside.

-I promise *Crash Lime* will be back to its regular programming in the next post.
-As much as I love waxing philosophical, I think it's *finally* time we break down some more code!

-In my next post, I hope to analyze the *[Compute Shaders][25] used in [Forma][26]*, or perhaps explain the elegance of the inversions of control present in *[Steven Witten's][27] excellent [Use.GPU][28]*.
-That's all for today, though…

-Until next time!

 [1]: https://openai.com/research/gpt-2-1-5b-release
 [2]: https://github.com/openai/gym